Enemies & Allies: Background

 The novel Enemies & Allies uses the DC Comics characters Batman and Superman.
 It was written by science fiction author Kevin J. Anderson who, at the time of publication, was 47 years old and living in Colorado.
 He had been writing novels for the past 20 years and had 15 years' experience writing tie-in novels to existing franchises, such as The X-Files and Star Wars.
 He was best known for his prequel novels in the Dune franchise with co-author Brian Herbert.
-His latest novels in the Dune series were Paul of Dune, published in September 2008, and The Winds of Dune, which would be released in August 2009, only several months after releasing Enemies & Allies.
-He gained experience writing in the comic book format by authoring the 2004–05 six issue miniseries, JSA: Strange Adventures featuring the Justice Society of America.
+His latest novels in the Dune series were Paul of Dune, published in September 2008, and The Winds of Dune, which was released in August 2009, only several months after releasing Enemies & Allies.
+He gained experience writing in the comic book format by authoring the 2004–05 six issue miniseries JSA: Strange Adventures featuring the Justice Society of America.
 He had previously written a novel about the origins of Superman, The Last Days of Krypton published in 2007.